Argentina moves to World Cup final, tops France 80-66

 LOOKING AHEAD

-Spain has faced Argentina nine previous times in top-level international competition, and has a decided advantage in the rivalry.
+Spain has faced Argentina nine previous times in top-level international competition and has a decided advantage in the rivalry.
 Spain is 7-2 against Argentina in those meetings, the most recent one being a 19-point win at the Rio Olympics three years ago.

 UP NEXT